bernardpeh/practical-symfony-3/manuscript/Chapter_9.md

                   - firstname
                   - lastname
                   - enabled
-                  - locked
-                  - expired
                   - roles
                   - { property: 'last_login', type: 'datetime' }
 ```

+Thanks to easyadmin, we have just created CRUD with this yaml file.
 We have trimmed down all the fields to include only the relevant ones.
+Note the plainPassword field - We have created 2 password fields with just a simple configuration.

 Navigate the site and make sure they are looking good.
-Looking at adminer, you can see that the password has also been encrypted correctly, indicating that the AdminController's preUpdate function is working.
+Looking at mysql, you can see that the password has also been encrypted correctly, indicating that the AdminController's preUpdate function is working.

 ## Redirecting Users to Dashboard After Login